cbare/cbare.github.io/_drafts/software-development-process.md

 Repeatable cookie-cutter patterns reduce compliance burden.
 A pattern can undergo review once for security and compliance.
 Reviewing new services can focus on parts that deviate from established pattern or establish new patterns.

-The extra processed imposed by these certs are expensive and should be invoked only when it's worth the cost.
+The extra process imposed by these certs are expensive and should be invoked only when it's worth the cost.

 ## Developer experience

 We shouldn't discount the [impact of developer experience on productivity][4].
 A tech org should be empowering, rather than disabling.
 Make everything self-service.
 Don't make process the blocker.
 Otherwise, it's just an impediment to be worked around.

-Historically, software development has defied attempts at managerial control.
 [Creative people are driven by autonomy, mastery, and purpose][19].
-Software is not like manufacturing a physical product.
-Code nearly infinitely malliable.
-Software development is about managing complexity.

 The path through a challenge is like stepping stones across a creek.
 If the stones are too far apart, you fall in; too close together and it's boring.
 It's too easy.
 Teachers, mentors, and bosses all exist to help you find steps at the right distance to be interesting without too much risk.
 Finding these right-sized paths for yourself is a super-power.
 The reward for working at the right level of challenge is growth.
 And it's a lot of fun.

-[The SPACE of Developer Productivity][2]
+Building software differs from manufacturing a physical product.
+Code nearly infinitely malliable.
+Software development is about managing complexity.

 ## Resources

 - [‘Engineering' for Software - How to Amplify Creativity][19] by Dave Farley

 Security
 observability